 If your adventures involve water or bad weather you need a dry bag.
-It's an inexpensive piece of gear that will protect your electronics, food and dry clothes from the elements.
-There's alot to choose from but The Big River Dry Bag is one of the best so we bought one, beat it up, sank it and turned it inside out just to see if you can trust it with your gear.
+It’s an inexpensive piece of gear that will protect your electronics, food and keep your clothes dry from the elements.
+There’s a lot to choose from but The Big River Dry Bag is one of the best.
+So we bought one, beat it up, sank it and turned it inside out just to see if you can trust it with your gear.

 - TPU laminated fabric with 10,000 mm watershead

 - Super strong and abrasion resistant 420 Denier nylon fabric

 - Waterproof, double stitched, reinforced, tape sealed seams

 - Hypalon lash loops for secure attachment or stacking